The Extended MA

 - 6 must be Level-3 modules (those beginning with a '3').

-In order to progress to the second year of the Extended MA, you must pass all 12 modules, with an overall average mark of B- (GPA of 3.2).
+In order to progress to the second year of the Extended MA, you must pass all 12 or 14 modules, with an overall average mark of B- (GPA of 3.2).
 This final GPA calculation is normally available by the end of May in a given academic year.
+PLEASE NOTE: Applications for the Higher Diploma are only open between June 1st and July 1st of any given year.

 The second year of the Extended MA is essentially a normal MA programme, and you will be invited to choose one of our several different programmes.
 At this point you become a normal MA student, you take six MA modules with the other MA students, and you write the full 12,000-word MA dissertation, due by the middle of August.